- About Us

-Employees who participate in consumer driven health plans have a real appreciation of the costs of health care, since it is the dollars in their accounts that are used purchase health care.
+Employees who participate in consumer driven health plans have a real appreciation of the costs of health care, since it is the dollars in their self-funded accounts that are used purchase health care.
 If the goal is to make people more cognizant of health care costs and become better consumers of health care, eliminating consumer directed health accounts by eliminating or capping the exclusion makes little sense.

 Proposals have been advanced which would eliminate or place a cap on the tax exclusion for employer-provided health coverage.
 ECFC’s membership strongly objects to those proposals.
 ECFC believes that any cap of the employer exclusion is bad for employees and will result in employers curtailing the maintenance of consumer-directed health accounts, particularly those accounts funded through employee salary deductions through a cafeteria plan.